1990–91 Full Members' Cup

 The 1990–91 Full Members' Cup, known as the Zenith Data Systems Cup for sponsorship reasons, was the 6th staging of a knock-out competition for English football clubs in the First and Second Division.
 The winners were Crystal Palace and the runners-up were Everton.

-The competition began on 20 November 1990 and ended with the final on 7 April 1991 at the Wembley Stadium.
+The competition began on 20 November 1990 and ended with the final on 7 April 1991 at Wembley Stadium.

 In the first round, there were two sections: North and South.
 In the following rounds each section gradually eliminates teams in knock-out fashion until each has a winning finalist.
 At this point, the two winning finalists face each other in the combined final for the honour of the trophy.

-Arsenal, Liverpool.
-Tottenham, Manchester United & Aston Villa opted out of this competition.
+Arsenal, Liverpool, Tottenham, Manchester United and Aston Villa opted out of this competition.